rameshxghimire/test_calc_app/README.md

-_A Python script to test a GUI app_
+_A Python script to test a GUI app by using pyautogui_

 the main script file name is test_calc_app.py